8 Steps to Improve the SaaS procurement Process

 Track app usage, spend, and compliance

-Spend Management Platforms also enable you to automatically discover and inventory all the SaaS applications your organization uses, including shadow IT, to provide you with a complete view of your SaaS portfolio.
+SaaS Management Platforms also enable you to automatically discover and inventory all the SaaS applications your organization uses, including shadow IT, to provide you with a complete view of your SaaS portfolio.

 Drilling down deeper, you can measure the usage and spend associated with each application.
 This will help you understand if the SaaS licenses you’ve provisioned are actually being used and, if an application has tiered licenses, if license types are being efficiently allocated.